TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/cloud.md

 ### Release Highlights

 This Tyk Cloud update introduces features that improve both flexibility in plugin management and user onboarding.
-Now, *Mserv* (a Tyk CLI Tool, used as a file server for plugin definitions),  supports **multiple plugin bundles**, allowing greater customization and easier deployment of plugin configurations.
+Now, [Mserv]({{< ref "tyk-cloud/configuration-options/using-plugins/uploading-bundle" >}}),  supports **multiple plugin bundles**, allowing greater customization and easier deployment of plugin configurations.
 Additionally, we added an **embedded product tour* to enhance the deployment experience, offering a guided walkthrough of Tyk Dashboard’s features, ideal for users familiarizing themselves with the platform during onboarding.

 For a comprehensive list of improvements and fixes, please check the detailed [changelog]({{< ref "#Changelog-1.23.0">}}) below.